revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 Although the age of the last appearance is not included in our data summary and is not required to calculate the probability of observing our data, it is used to provide an upper limit (maximum age) for the extinction times $y_i$.

->### Stratigraphic age uncertainty
+{% aside Stratigraphic age uncertainty %}
->In most cases the age of a given occurrence will not be known precisely and instead will be known to within some stratigraphic interval.
+In most cases the age of a given occurrence will not be known precisely and instead will be known to within some stratigraphic interval.
->The length of this interval is highly variable but it is an important source of uncertainty in any phylogenetic analysis incorporating fossil data.
+The length of this interval is highly variable but it is an important source of uncertainty in any phylogenetic analysis incorporating fossil data.

->In the model described above, only the age of the first appearance, $o_i$, is used in the posterior probability.
+In the model described above, only the age of the first appearance, $o_i$, is used in the posterior probability.
->We can potentially account for specimen age uncertainty in RevBayes by placing a hyperprior on the age of the first appearance, and sample the age of $o_i$ during MCMC.
+We can potentially account for specimen age uncertainty in RevBayes by placing a hyperprior on the age of the first appearance, and sample the age of $o_i$ during MCMC.
->As noted above, the last appearance time, $y_i$, is only used to provide an upper (maximum) bound on the extinction time, $d_i$.
+As noted above, the last appearance time, $y_i$, is only used to provide an upper (maximum) bound on the extinction time, $d_i$.
->Thus, the *oldest possible* age of the last appearance (*i.e.,* the maximum stratigraphic age associated with the fossil) may be used to specify $y_i$.
+Thus, the *oldest possible* age of the last appearance (*i.e.,* the maximum stratigraphic age associated with the fossil) may be used to specify $y_i$.
 All other occurrences only contribute to the per-interal fossil count, $k_i$, and so need to be dated at this level of precision.
-{:.aside id="strat-age"}
+{% endaside %}

-### Marginalising over the number of fossils within a stratigraphic range
+{% subsubsection Marginalising over the number of fossils within a stratigraphic range | fbdr-model2 %}
-{:.subsubsection id="fbdr-model2"}

 In the above model, some knowledge about the total number of samples collected during each interval, $k_i$, is required.
 However, in some cases we may only know the age of the first and last appearance times ($o_i, y_i$), but not the number of occurrences sampled inbetween.
 In other cases, the number that $k_i$ represents may not be obvious.
 We can take care of this uncertainty by marginalizing over the total number of fossils between the first and last appearance times for each range.
 In this version of the model, per-interval fossil counts, $k_i$, are not required.
 Instead, we define ${\kappa_i^\prime}$, which denotes the total number of occurrences representing first and last appearances within each interval, and the data summary, $\mathcal{D_r} = ( \\{ \kappa_{i,j}^\prime, b_i, d_i, o_i \\}_{i \in 1...n, j \in 1...l})$.

-### Marginalising over the number of fossils within a stratigraphic interval
+{% subsubsection Marginalising over the number of fossils within a stratigraphic interval | fbdr-model3 %}
-{:.subsubsection id="fbdr-model3"}

 For some datasets, the age and/or the number of fossil occurrences sampled during each interval may not be known very precisely.
 Instead we may only know whether a given range was sampled or not within a given interval, but not how many times it was sampled.